 What Muscles Are Used In A Resistance Band Deadlift

 The deadlift is one of the biggest compound exercises out there.
 It targets the whole posterior chain of your lower body, including the hamstrings, glutes and spinal erectors as well as the quads.
 In addition to the main player muscles, you will be using a lot of upper body and core muscles to support the movement.
 Especially, your upper back muscles will be working isometrically throughout the movement.

 - Upper Back Muscles

-So if you are not sure what deadlift variation is right for you and how to incorporate it in a workout routine which will make sure you’re reaching your goals… We have a solution for you!
+So if you are not sure which deadlift variation is right for you and how to incorporate it in a workout routine which will make sure you’re reaching your goals… We have a solution for you!